JCKodel/eva/README.md

 ## Features

-* Automatic multithreading - Flutter runs on its isolate while the event orchestrator, your domain code and your repositories run on a separate isolate.
+* Automatic optional multithreading - Flutter runs on its isolate while the event orchestrator, your domain code and your repositories run on a separate isolate.
+Works fine with local databases such as Isar, but it fails with platform packages that requires 2-way binary communication (such as Firebase Auth): see [https://github.com/flutter/flutter/issues/119207](https://github.com/flutter/flutter/issues/119207) for details

 * Separation of concerns - Clear separation between UI orchestration (which UI event triggers a domain response), unit testable business logic in domain classes that uses data-driven repositories (local databases, APIs, etc.)